dantleech/blog/content/posts/2026/05-10-day-15/index.md

 out how to fix it myself.

 I now find myself about 35 flat miles from Verona.
-I've booked two nights at this hostel and I'll probably be in Verona on the 12th.
+I've booked two nights at this hostel.
+Tomorrow I'll need to do my chores and maybe visit a museum or something.
+I might go for a run although that might preclude me being able to run in Verona based on last time.
+I'll probably be in Verona on the 12th.
 The conference organisers have booked my hotel for the 13th, 14th and 15th.
 I don't think this is the penultimate blog post though.
 I am probably going to ride back over the Alps to catch the train back to England.